london-x/core-automation-hub/README.md

 # 🛰️ main.py

 High-load CLI controller and persistent database snapshot manager for main.py with zero external dependencies.
-Features single-letter atomic RAM arrays, strict validation, batch token scanning, and transaction rollback engine.
+Features single-letter atomic RAM arrays, strict validation, 4-mode array filtering, batch token scanning, and transaction rollback engine.

+This repository is under development and will be updated.

 ---